doriszmr/scATD/readme.md

 ## Key Feature or Gene Identification

 ```
-We are currently undergoing peer review, so the code related to this part has not been made available.
-Please contact the author if needed.
+Please refer to the Key Feature or Gene Identification module - feature attribution calculate instruction.md for detail.
 ```

 ## Comparison Experiments with Other Models

 ```
 IF YOU ARE NOT THE REVIEWER:
-We are currently undergoing peer review, so the experiment setting related to this part has not been made available.
+We are currently undergoing publish online, so the experiment setting related to this part has not been made available.
 Please contact the author if needed.
-IF YOU ARE THE REVIEWER:
-Please see supplementary methods for details.
 ```